 It seems that would be one of the best things they could do for average distributors.

 Then there are top leaders in your company.

-It makes more sense to spend $50 on testing a Facebook ad or a decal with your personal landing page on it, than to just plaster your company logo on your vehicle and drive traffic into an unknown abyss.
+It makes more sense to spend $50 on testing a Facebook ad or a decal with your personal landing page on it, than to just plaster your company logo on your vehicle.

 Mistake #20: Learning From Books Instead of Experience

 Personal development and learning is one of the foundational principles of the network marketing profession.